-OLA was a private campaign sponsor for the U.S. Marine Corps Reserve “Toys for Tots” Program this past December.
+OLA was a private campaign sponsor for the U.S. Marine Corps Reserve “Toys for Tots” Program again this December.
 Our two collection boxes overflowed with toys and gifts generously donated by our employees throughout the month.
-The donations were picked up and distributed to needy children throughout the Westchester community in time for Christmas.
+The donations were picked up and are being distributed to needy children throughout the Westchester community in time for Christmas.
 If you are interested in learning more about the “Toys for Tots” Program, check out the website here for more information.

 County Executive Robert Astorino launched a “Hurricane Relief for Puerto Rico” drive across Westchester County.
 OLA employees participated in this drive to help the population of Puerto Rico impacted by the hurricanes in 2017 by collecting essential supplies that were shipped to the U.S. territory’s residents that were in need of assistance.
 The county continued collecting donations through December, and held a toy drive for Puerto Rico for Three Kings Day as well.

 Recently opened on the ground floor of The Prelude in the White Plains Education Training Center, Career Closet provides free professional attire for underprivileged men and women entering or interviewing to enter the workforce.
 OLA held a clothing drive and collected business suits, pants and dress shirts from employees and clients to donate to Career Closet.
 If you would like to learn more about the White Plains Education & Training Center or Career Closet, please take a look at their website.

 OLA teamed up with our Property Manager, Diamond Properties, in celebration of Earth Day by collecting old electronics and laser toner cartridges for recycling.
 Employees brought in old cell phones and computers from home, and OLA recycled many out of date computers, laptops and network equipment that were stored in the office.